DiegoTorrealba/cs329e-group-project-dashboard/README.md

 ## NOTE

 - You must clone the repository and run `streamlit run dashboard.py` to launch a local instance in your browser.
-- Because of the size of the data, it may take \~3-5 minutes to fully run the script.
+- Because of the size of the data, it may take \~3-5 minutes to run the script entirely.
-- To instead view a markdown, non-iteractive version of the dashboard, click [here](DASHBOARDMARKDOWN.md).
+- To instead view a markdown, non-interactive version of the dashboard, click [here](DASHBOARDMARKDOWN.md).

 ### **Contributors**: